Projects per year

 Biography

-Dr Marco Morsch is a mid-career neuroscientist and group leader at the Department of Biomedical Sciences of the Faculty of Medicine and Health Sciences at Macquarie University.
-Marco received his PhD in 2009 from the University of Bonn, Germany, followed by a postdoctoral fellowship at the University of Sydney.
+A/Prof Morsch is a neuroscientist and group leader in the Macquarie Medical School of the Faculty of Medicine and Health, and Human Sciences at Macquarie University.
+A/Prof Morsch received his PhD from the University of Bonn, Germany, followed by a postdoctoral fellowship at the University of Sydney.
 In 2014 Marco moved to Macquarie University to work at the ‘Centre for MND Research’.

 ------------------------------------------------------------------------------------------

-We have PhD and Masters opportunities available in our lab, including one fully funded domestic scholarships:
+We have PhD and Masters opportunities available in our lab, including fully funded domestic scholarships.

 People with an interest in MND, molecular, biology, and advanced microscopy techniques, please reach out.